WIOA Toolkit: Step-by-Step Guide

 What is WIOA?

-The Workforce Innovation and Opportunity Act (WIOA) provides funding to help job seekers access employment, education, training, and support services.
+The Workforce Innovation and Opportunity Act (WIOA) provides funding to assist job seekers in accessing employment, education, training, and support services.
 For early childhood educators, WIOA can cover the full cost of CDA credential preparation and DOL Registered Apprenticeship programs.
+This funding is crucial for those looking to advance their careers in early childhood education.

 Unemployed individuals

-Low-income adults (at or below 70% of Lower Living Standard Income Level)
+Low-income adults (at or below 70% of the Lower Living Standard Income Level)

 Recipients of public assistance (SNAP, TANF, SSI, General Assistance)

-Individuals with barriers to employment (limited English, disabilities, homeless, ex-offenders, displaced homemakers)
+Individuals facing barriers to employment (limited English proficiency, disabilities, homelessness, ex-offenders, displaced homemakers)

-Dislocated workers (laid off, lost job due to plant closure, self-employed facing closure)
+Dislocated workers (those who have been laid off, lost their job due to plant closure, or are self-employed and facing closure)

-Gather documentation: proof of income, public assistance letters, unemployment verification, residency documents
+Gather necessary documentation, including proof of income, public assistance letters, unemployment verification, and residency documents.

 Government-issued photo ID